Trump’s ‘fire and fury’ threat, N. Korea response hit global stocks

 South Korea’s won currency dropped 0.9 per cent against the dollar to its lowest close since July 13.

-MSCI’s main index of Asia-Pacific shares, excluding Japan, was last down 0.5 per cent.
-Chinese blue chips closed flat but Hong Kong’s Hang Seng index was last down 0.2 per cent.
+MSCI’s main index of Asia-Pacific shares, excluding Japan, was last down 0.6 per cent.
+Chinese blue chips closed flat but Hong Kong’s Hang Seng fell 0.4 per cent .

-Instead, investors turned to the traditional safe-haven assets sought in troubled times, the Japanese yen strengthened 0.5 per cent to 109.73 to the dollar, an eight-week high, and the Swiss franc reversed a two-week losing streak and gained nearly 1 per cent to 0.9650 per dollar.
-The Swiss currency was also on track for its biggest daily gain against the euro since last year’s Brexit vote.
+Instead, investors turned to the traditional safe-haven assets sought in troubled times, the Japanese yen strengthened 0.5 per cent to 109.73 to the dollar.

+The Swiss franc reversed a two-week losing streak and gained 1.1 per cent to 0.9611 per dollar.
+The Swiss currency was also on track for its biggest daily gain against the euro since the Swiss National Bank removed its cap on the currency in January 2015.

 “Heightened geopolitical risks overnight have seen the markets flip from risk-on to risk-off and we have to wait and see how long this move runs before adding some positions,” said Viraj Patel, an FX strategist at ING in London.